Dexaf/caroushero/readme.md

-# CarousHero - JavaScript Carousel
+# CarousHero - The JavaScript Carousel with NO EXTERNAL DEPENDENCIES

 CarousHero is a simple and customizable JavaScript carousel that allows automatic sliding and drag-based navigation.
-It is easy to integrate into any webpage.

 ## Features